 There is no tort for the spoliation of evidence.
 Goin v.
 Shoppers Food Warehouse Corp., 890 A.2d 894 (Md.
 App.
 2006).
 The destruction or alteration of evidence by a party gives rise to inferences or presumptions unfavorable to the spoliator, the nature of the inference being dependent upon the intent or motivation of the party.
 Unintentional destruction by a party gives rise to an inference that the evidence would have been unfavorable to the party.
-Intentional destruction by a party gives rise to an inference that the evidence would have been unfavorable and that the party was aware that the evidence would have been unfavorable.
+Intentional destruction by a party gives rise to an inference that the evidence would have been unfavorable.
 Miller v.
 Montgomery County, 494 A.2d 761(Md.
 App.
 1985).